mcagov/beacons-service/README.md

 ## Dependencies

-The following dependencies are required to build and test the service.
+The following dependencies are required to build and test the application.

 | Dependency | Version |
 |---|---|